sfrisk/webcomics-cms/content/comic/should-have-brought-a-cleric.md

 ---
+summary: The wizard decides they should try to help their companion.
 title: Should Have Brought A Cleric
-date: 2019-01-13T00:00:02.000Z
+date: 2020-01-13T00:00:02.000Z
 type: comic
 chapter: You Meet in a Tavern
 characters:
-  - Horbin
+  - horbin
-  - Xavros
+  - xavros
-  - Veronica
+  - veronica
-  - Thog
+  - thog
 comic:
   rows:
     - cols:
-        - panel: /assets/images/wenches-003-a.jpg
+        - panel: /assets/images/comic/wenches-003-a.jpg
           transcript: >-
+            Horbin lies in the grass with only a side view of his face and upper chest visible, looking above him, an annoyed expression on his face.
+            He is calling the people above him, a hand raised next to his mouth, as if it will help him speak louder.

-            We see Horbin the halfling laying on grass, glaring above him.
-"I'm see a lot of blood down hear while I'm hearing a lot of yammering up there," he calls out above him.
-We do not actually see any blood.
+            “I’m seeing a lot of blood down here while I’m hearing a lot of yammering up there,” he says.
-        - panel: /assets/images/wenches-003-b.jpg
+        - panel: /assets/images/comic/wenches-003-b.jpg
           transcript: >-
-            We pan out to see more of the lighthouse, although not high up enough to see where the half-orc, the wizard, and the womean with black hair are standing.
-Horbin the halfling is a shadow on the ground as he continues to call up to his companions.
-"How much blood does a halfling even have?
-Xavros?
-Thog!"
+            A zoomed out view of Horbin lying on the ground, he is now no more than a dark silhouette on the grassy ground at the foot of a large worn down lighthouse, with an attached lighthouse keeper’s house.
+            Horbin is the only living being that can be seen, as his companions are much farther away above him, off panel.

+            “How much blood does a halfling even have?” he asks.
+“Xavros?”
+Another pause.
+“Thog!”
-        - panel: /assets/images/wenches-003-c.jpg
+        - panel: /assets/images/comic/wenches-003-c.jpg
           transcript: >-
-            Back near the top of the lighthouse, the wizard, woman, and the half orc are standing at the balcony.
-The wizard looks frustrated as he laments "I knew we should have hired a cleric."
-Beside him, the woman is smiling as she stares down at Horbin, clearly amused by what she sees.
-Next to her, the half-orc watches her reaction, studying her.
+            Xavros, Veronica, and Thog stand in front of the right side of the stone entryway into the lighthouse, illuminated by the pale yellow light of the interior of the lighthouse.
+Xavros seems exhausted by what he knows is to come, with dark shadows under his eyes as he looks upwards, brows furrowed.
+Beside him, Veronica has an almost maniacal grin on her face as she looks at the ground below them.
+            Thog, who is on Veronica’s other side, is looking at her with a curious expression on his face.

+            “I knew we should have hired a cleric,” says Xavros, annoyed.
-        - panel: /assets/images/wenches-003-d.jpg
+        - panel: /assets/images/comic/wenches-003-d.jpg
           transcript: >-
-            The wizard is standing by himself, illuminated by the light from the door.
-"I'm coming, Horbin!" he shouts down to his companion.
-His companion, off panel, is amused by this and says back.
-"Heh.
-            Phrasing!"
+            Xavros stands alone, with only the light of the interior of the lighthouse visible behind him.
+His arms are in front of him, as if they are propped up on the railing of the lighthouse’s balcony, currently off panel.
+Xavros is leaning forward, yelling to Horbin who is somewhere below him.

+            “I’m coming, Horbin!”
+Xavros yells to the halfling below.

+            “Heh,” laughs Horbin from off-panel.
+“Phrasing!”
     - cols:
+        - panel: /assets/images/comic/wenches-003-e.jpg
+          transcript: Veronica and Thog stand in the left 2/3rds of the lighthouse’s balcony entrance.
+Behind them, disappearing into the glowing light within, is a shadowy outline of Xavros as he hurries away.
+Veronica is looking down, presumably at Horbin below, her brow furrowed, with a dark smirk on her face.
+To the right of Veronica, Thog stands beside her, left eyebrow raised, and right hand scratching the back of his head, as if considering something.
-        - panel: /assets/images/wenches-003-e.jpg
+        - panel: /assets/images/comic/wenches-003-f.jpg
           transcript: >-
-            The wizard has left, leaving the dark haired woman and the half-orc standing alone on the balcony.
-The dark haired woman is still smirking, looking down at what happened to the halfling.
-She is watched by the half orc, who is raising an eyebrow, and has a hand behind his head.
+            Veronica stands in front of an all black panel, outlined in white to help contrast her from the background.
+She looks straight ahead, eyes wide, a panicked expression on her face as she Thog speaks from somewhere to her right, off panel.

+            “Thog never seen halfling punted that far by a human” Thog says.
-        - panel: /assets/images/wenches-003-f.jpg
+        - panel: /assets/images/comic/wenches-003-g.jpg
           transcript: >-
-            "Thog never seen halfling punted that far by a human" The dark haired woman seems shocked and perhaps worried by this sudden statement by the half orc.
-She stands alone, surrounded by black, emphasizing her feelings of dread.
+            Veronica and Thog stand in front of the right 2/3rds of the lighthouse’s balcony entrance.
+Veronica looks alarmed, and a bit guilty, her eyes wide and pupils shrunk.
+Her shoulders are hunched and she is grasping her left arm with her right hand.

+            “I” she sutters, “I can explain?”

+            Thog has his hands up in front of him in non threatening gestures, eyes wide as he realized he must have been misinterpreted.
+“Thog not make self clear,” he says.
-        - panel: /assets/images/wenches-003-g.jpg
+        - panel: /assets/images/comic/wenches-003-h.jpg
           transcript: >-
-            On the balcony, the dark haired woman, looking surprised and a bit worried stutters "I . .
-I can explain?".
-Beside her the half-orc, Thog, raises his hands to placate her.
-"Thog not make self clear" he says.
-        - panel: /assets/images/wenches-003-h.jpg
-          transcript: >-
-            We see a close up view of Thog's face, which takes up the full panel.
-He is smirking.
-"Thog impressed," he says.
+            Thog is in front of an all light blue panel, outlined in white to help contrast him.
+Only his head, neck, and shoulders are visible.
+            He is looking to the left, a large smirk on his face.

+            “Thog impressed.” he says.
-thumbnail: /assets/images/wenches-003-thumb.jpg
+thumbnail: /assets/images/comic/wenches-003-thumb.jpg
-og_image: /assets/images/wenches-003.jpg
+og_image: /assets/images/comic/wenches-003.jpg
 og_description: The wizard decides they should try to help their companion.
 ---